suchyta1/kittie/doc/integration.md

 We can also define the pragmas in terms of original `adios2::IO` or `adios2::Engine` objects instead of the original names.
 (But we still use a name for reference within the EFFIS features.)
 Notice that the `reader_io` is linked with the same group we wrote out in the writer.

-The reader also has a `step` tag, which tells us what step we want to read from the input.
+The reader could also has a `step` tag, which tells us what step we want to read from the input.
 It's not really necessary in thins example for memory based transport (e.g. SST, InSituMPI) -- we look for a new step, wait if we don't find anything, and abort when the status is no longer valid.
-We need the step when using files, because steps append to the file, and there isn't a native ADIOS way to safely do this in a concise way.
-(You have to do things like like for lock files or write each step to a separate file.)
-Conceptually, `step` shouldn't be needed with files either for this examples (though you can easily imagine couplings that don't just read the most recent step), and I will make a further update to the code so `step` can be omitted in examples like these.
+In ADIOS, steps append to files, but there isn't a native ADIOS-only way to safely seek through these files files while they're still open, (At least not in a concise way; you have to do things like like for lock files or write each step to a separate file.)

 There's nothing else specific that I'll point about about the remainder of the code, but it's included below.